 Early Beginnings: Medieval London

-As the city grew, so did its culinary diversity.
-The Tudor period marked a significant turning point, characterized by grand feasts and the introduction of new ingredients.
-The Tudors, with their opulent tastes, popularized the use of spices, sugar, and exotic fruits, which began to filter down to the middle and lower classes.
-This era saw the emergence of dishes such as roast meats and elaborate pastries, which would lay the groundwork for future London culinary traditions.
+As London grew into a bustling metropolis, so too did its culinary landscape.
+The Tudor period brought a wave of culinary innovation, characterized by grand feasts and the introduction of new ingredients.
+The Tudors, with their opulent tastes, popularized the use of spices, sugar, and exotic fruits, which gradually made their way into the diets of the middle and lower classes.
+This era saw the emergence of dishes like roast meats and elaborate pastries, laying the foundation for the rich culinary traditions that would define London in the centuries to come.

 The Impact of the Industrial Revolution